TwoBrake/Whitelist-Bot/README.md

 CLIENT_ID=
 DATABASE_URL=
 ```
+5. Run `npx prisma db push` to push the database schema to your database.
-5. Run `npm run build` to build the project.
+6. Run `npm run build` to build the project.
-6. Run `npm run start` to start the bot.
+7. Run `npm run start` to start the bot.